MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

 1. How to recursively fetch data from fetch xml.
 1. How to create a csv attachment to annotation entity.
-1. How to write a plug-in to support a Custom API
+1. How to write a plug-in to support a custom API
-1. How to invoke a Custom API using the Web API
+1. How to invoke a custom API using the Web API
-1. How to invoke a Custom API using the Organization service
+1. How to invoke a custom API using the Organization service

 ## Clean Up

-To clean up all the created data, invoke the `sample_CleanupExportedDataAnnotations` Custom API action to delete the created annotation records, and then uninstall the managed solution.
+To clean up all the created data, invoke the `sample_CleanupExportedDataAnnotations` custom API action to delete the created annotation records, and then uninstall the managed solution.

 `sample_CleanupExportedDataAnnotations` deletes all annotation records that meet the following criteria: